 I always get nervous with the thick ice because I like to see the bottom of my hole in order to guide the fish in without getting stuck on the ice.
 It’s important to remember to keep your line tight and guide the fish into the hole, if you reel too aggressively you may end up getting the fish stuck on the bottom of the ice where the hook can easily pop out.
 After guiding the head through and up the hole and seeing my hook secure in the fish’s mouth I realize that it’s a large cisco!
 Not what I was expecting but still a fun fight.
-Cisco are a high protein forage base and a very popular item on the musky menu.
+Ciscoes are a high-protein forage base and a very popular item on the musky menu.
 This explains why the muskies surrounding Tamarack are all fat and so much fun to catch … but that’s a different article.

 I re-rigged my Forage Minnow Spoon with a minnow head and dropped back down.
 We marked fish off and on throughout the morning and typically when a fish followed up and down chasing baits for a minute or longer it was a cisco.
-While the slabs were not underneath us continually, they consistently swam through searching for food.
+While the big crappies were not underneath us continually, they consistently swam through searching for food.
 So, when I hooked up with a fish that had chased my spoon for a bit I assumed it was another cisco; as it pulled drag and bull-dogged I was relaxed and had fun with it.
-But when the fish came up the hole and I comprehended that it was a whopper calico I became laser focused.
+But when the fish came up the hole and I comprehended that it was a whopper calico I became laser-focused.
 That crappie hit the top of the hole and out popped my spoon; the fish is lying unhooked in the hole while Tyler made a mad leap and grabbed it before it was able to turn around and swim away.
 This slab was a 15-inch true trophy – a mounter for sure!

 Tyler and I significantly practice catch and release.
-We are conservationists and want to protect these resources to be able to share in these experiences with our daughter and grandchildren.
+We are conservationists and want to protect these resources to be able to share these experiences with our daughter and grandchildren.
 When we plan on releasing fish we fight them carefully and methodically, because the fish need to acclimate on the way up and not be exhausted to a point of no return.
 We only keep the fish out of the water for minimal time frames and dip if necessary, to keep the fish fresh.
 These fish then need to swim back down the 30+ inches of ice column before being able to re-climate and safely return to the bottom.
 A dead fish under the ice isn’t a true release.
 While crappies are prolific spawners, trophy fish are a treasure to be shared and proper handling is required.

-We enjoyed a delicious fish fry the last night of our trip despite news that the U.S.-Canada border would close and we all needed to return home quickly.
+We enjoyed a delicious fish fry the last night of our trip despite the news that the U.S.-Canada border would close and we all needed to return home quickly.
 The U.S.-Canada border has only closed once before, immediately following the 9/11 attacks, for a brief time frame.

-Due to the COVID situation the U.S.-Canada border remains closed, but as soon as it opens we will be reserving our spot once again.
+Due to the COVID situation, the U.S.-Canada border remains closed, but as soon as it opens we will be reserving our spot once again.
 Tamarack Island Wilderness Lodge plans on accepting reservations for ice fishing as soon as the border opens for limited groups and it is a must on any fisherman’s bucket list.
 An ice fishing trip, in the middle of LOTW, in March, in a toasty warm cabin, real bed, great company, and catching trophy crappies.
 That’s a trip to remember, and return to!